cwill83247/dogFriendlyCamping/README.md

 # Testing Tools
 The Lighthouse, W3C Markup Validator,and the Lighthouse report were used to determine whether there were any errors in the code.
-I ensured standards were met in design, and also accessebility.
+I ensured standards were met in design, and also accessibility.

 -	W3C Markup Validator
 -	W3C CSS Validator